 John Motson is married to Anne and they have one son, Frederick.
 Away from football his interests are running half marathons, going to the cinema and reading thrillers.

-John was once described by one television writer as “a national institution” to which he modestly replied “some people think I should be sent to one…”.
+John was once described by one TV writer as “a national institution”; to which he modestly replied “some people think I should be sent to one”.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 There are no reviews yet.
 Be the first one to write one.